-We recently held our Annual Policyholder meeting and were

-delighted to add two additional Board members to the PLM and ILM Board of Directors.
-Both names might be familiar to some of you.
-Cally Fromme, Vice President of Development at Kodiak Inc. and W. Craig Myers, recently retired from PLM.
-Both agreed to be nominated to our Board of Directors and were elected during our April policyholder meetings.
+We recently held our annual policyholder meeting and were delighted to add two additional Board members to the PLM and ILM Board of Directors.
+Cally Fromme, Vice President of Development at Kodiak Inc. and W. Craig Myers, recently retired from PLM, both accepted their nominations to our Board of Directors and were elected during our April policyholder meetings.